Bay Ridge has put out the welcome mat for its new supermarket.

 Beckmann praised the store’s wide diversity of offerings, which Abed said was part of the plan.

-“In Bay Ridge, every time a supermarket lease ran out, a drugstore just gobbled up the space,” Abed said.
+“We saw the extreme circumstances in Bay Ridge, where every time a supermarket lease ran out, a drugstore just gobbled up the space,” Abed said.
 “You walk five blocks, there are eight drugstores, but if you walk 25 blocks, you can’t find a supermarket.”

 The Key Food replaces Harry’s for the Home, which had been closed for about 15 months before the Key Food deal was reached.

 Besides standard supermarket fare, the Key Food also has a floral department, organic products, hot food, a full service deli, a bakery, and a selection of international foods.
 In addition, there is free valet parking across the street.